nvennin/test-www/procedures/Procedure_GDP_XCEUG_Deviations.md

 |Major              |Any Deviation which has, or potentially could have an impact which could create a potential risk of illness or other mistreatment but where the impact would not be considered critical.
 Any Deviation which could potentially impact upon key document such as regulatory filing. |
 |Minor              |Any Deviation which is not likely to pose a hazard to health, but where a departure has occurred from QMS procedures, processes or systems. |

-A Risk Assessment should be performed for all Critical and Major Deviations and as required for other deviatons.
+A Risk Assessment should be performed for all Critical and Major Deviations and as required for other deviations.
 (See [Quality Risk Management][LBHIY].)

-The Investigator also assesses who should be notified of the deviation, including third-parties such as QPs and regulatory bodies.
+The Investigator also assesses who should be notified of the deviation, including Third Parties such as QPs and Regulatory Authorities.

 ### CAPA

 An investigation is performed to determine root cause or most probable root cause of the Deviation when the root cause is unknown.
 Tools such as the 5 Whys, Fishbone/Cause and Effect Diagram and Brainstorming may be used to determine root cause.
 The investigation determines if this Deviation shares a root cause with a previous deviation.

-A Corrective and Preventive Actions (CAPA) are raised in accordance with [CAPA][YUISV].
+A Corrective and Preventive Actions (CAPA) is raised in accordance with [CAPA][YUISV].
 The CAPA is referenced in the Issue's comments.

 ### Review

 The Deviation is reviewed by the Quality Manager, Responsible Person(s) and other relevant parties (Regulatory, Supply Chain).
 The Quality Manager ensures the relevant people review the Deviation.

-The reviewers confirms classification of Deviation is appropriate, reviews impact assessment and risk assessment (if applicable), evaluates investigation thoroughness and outcomes and appropriateness of CAPAs assigned to address the root cause of the Deviation.
+The reviewers confirm classification of Deviation is appropriate, reviews impact assessment and risk assessment (if applicable), evaluates investigation thoroughness and outcomes and appropriateness of CAPAs assigned to address the root cause of the Deviation.
 They comment and approve using the comments function of GitHub Issues.

-Quality Manager (for non-GDP Deviations) or RP (for GDP Deviations) perform final approval and close the issue in GitHub.
-Target is to close Deviations in 30 calendar days.
+Quality Manager (for non-GDP Deviations) or RP (for GDP Deviations) performs final approval by commenting 'Approved' or equivalent, and close the issue in GitHub.
+The target is to close Deviations in 30 calendar days.

 ## Training

-Anyone who performs the tasks as outlined in this procedure must be trained in deviations management.
+Anyone who performs the tasks as outlined in this procedure must be trained in Deviations.

 [GMP Guidelines]: https://ec.europa.eu/health/documents/eudralex/vol-4_en]
 [GDP Guidelines]: https://eur-lex.europa.eu/LexUriServ/LexUriServ.do?uri=OJ:C:2013:343:0001:0014:EN:PDF